sindhujak785/Excel--Sales-Analysis/README.md

-# 📊 Customer & Market Sales Performance Analysis - Excel Dashboard
+# 📊 Customer & Market Sales Performance Analysis - Excel Report

 This project is part of the **Excel for Data Analytics** course by [Codebasics](https://www.codebasics.io/) taught by **Dhaval Patel**.
 The goal was to analyze customer and market-wise sales performance using Excel features like Power Query, PivotTables, and DAX formulas in Power Pivot.

 ## 🔍 Project Overview

-The project includes two dashboards:
+The project includes two reports:
-1. **Customer Performance Dashboard**
+1. **Customer Performance Report**
-2. **Market Performance vs Target Dashboard**
+2. **Market Performance vs Target Report**